 This stage may last for 3 or 4 months depending on the individuals and their maturity, experience and self-understanding.
 Towards the end of this stage, and hopefully at other times throughout it, it is not unusual for questions of “is this the right person for me” to emerge.
 For women especially there may also be a desire to figure out where the relationship is headed.

-Going slowly in making any decisions about a relationship are more likely to be better ones than moving quickly (unless it is clear that the relationship is not a good fit).
+Going slowly in making any decisions about a romantic relationship is more likely to be better than moving quickly (unless it is clear that the relationship is not a good fit).

 Stage 3: “Enlightenment” and Becoming a Couple

 During this stage of a relationship, hormones are calming down and reality sets in.
 Couples often go “deeper” in their connection.
 Trust is stronger and more intimacies may be shared at this next stage as couples take away some of their “best face” and allow themselves to act more naturally and relaxed.